afombravo/2FAST2Q/README.md

 The program works on MSwindows, MacOS, and Linux (Ubuntu), and can be downloaded from Zenodo by acessing the folowing link:

-In here we share the original Python3 source code, Crispery.py
+In here we share the original Python3 source code, Crispery.py;
+The instructions on how to use crispery;
+And some test data to run the program.

 # Before running: